dolanmiu/MMM-awesome-alexa/README.md

 $ git clone https://github.com/dolanmiu/MMM-awesome-alexa.git # clone this repository
 $ cd MMM-awesome-alexa # go into the module directory
 $ npm install
-$ npm run electron-rebuild # You MAY need to run this if MagicMirror complains about Snowboy
 ```

 ### Configuring the Module